Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Introduction

-During solar maxima, solar activity evolves significantly more rapidly compared to solar minima.
-This period is characterized by the frequent emergence of active regions (ARs), visible as sunspots, resulting from the shearing of magnetic fields by differential rotation and the subsequent rise of new magnetic flux through the convection zone \citep{Brun2017LRSP,Finley_2024}.
+During solar maxima, the solar activity evolves significantly more rapidly than during solar minima.
+This period is characterised by the frequent emergence of ARs, which are visible as sunspots and result from the shearing of magnetic fields by differential rotation and the subsequent rise of new magnetic flux through the convection zone \citep{Brun2017LRSP,Finley_2024}.
 Additionally, predominantly unipolar magnetic fields near the solar poles undergo a reversal in polarity during solar maxima \citep{Brun2013RecentAO}.
-In addition, ARs emerging on the far side of the Sun, which cannot be captured well by single synoptic maps, have significant global effects on the magnetic structure \citep{Perri_2024}.
-Given that \cite{W_SubmittedCOCONUT} has demonstrated that time-evolving MHD coronal simulations can be performed efficiently and accurately using an implicit method, thereby offering a more realistic alternative to quasi-steady-state coronal simulations and that we have enhanced the numerical stability of COCONUT to address solar maximum conditions in this work, it is an opportune moment to compare quasi-steady-state and time-evolving coronal simulations of solar maximum.
-Such a comparison will illustrate the necessity and applicability of time-evolving MHD coronal simulations for practical space weather forecasting during the recent solar maximum of Solar Cycle 25.
+In addition, ARs emerging on the far side of the Sun, which cannot be captured well by single synoptic maps, have significant global effects on the magnetic structure \citep{Perri_2024}. \cite{W_SubmittedCOCONUT} has demonstrated that time-evolving MHD coronal simulations can be performed efficiently and accurately using an implicit method, thereby offering a more realistic alternative to quasi-steady-state coronal simulations for solar minimum conditions.
+The next logical step is to compare quasi-steady-state and time-evolving coronal simulations for solar maximum.
+This comparison illustrates the necessity and applicability of time-evolving MHD coronal simulations for practical space-weather forecasting during solar maximum.

 At the onset of solar maximum in cycle 25, the strongest geomagnetic storm since November 2003 was triggered by NOAA AR 13664, the source of numerous CMEs and flares.
-Visible from Earth between May 2 and 14, 2024, AR 13664 evolved into one of the largest and most flare-productive active regions in recent decades.
-While these events have attracted considerable interest within the scientific community \citep{Hayakawa_2025,Jarolim_2024,Kwak_2024,Liu_2024,Nedal_2025}, quasi-realistic MHD coronal simulations capturing the three-dimensional (3 D) evolution of global coronal structures during this period remain scarce.
-To address this gap, we performed coronal simulations that span two CRs around May 2024 solar event to validate COCONUT’s capability for simulating time-evolving coronal structures during solar maximum.
+Visible from Earth between May 2 and 14, 2024, AR 13664 evolved into one of the largest and most flare-productive ARs in recent decades.
+While these events have attracted considerable interest within the scientific community \citep{Hayakawa_2025,Jarolim_2024,Kwak_2024,Liu_2024,Nedal_2025}, quasi-realistic MHD coronal simulations capturing the 3D evolution of global coronal structures during this period remain scarce.
+To address this gap, we performed coronal simulations that span two Carrington rotations (CRs) around the solar storms in May 2024 to validate the capability of COCONUT to simulate time-evolving coronal structures during solar maximum.